dwikikresnadi/telegram-task-reminder/README.md

 - The bot only works while your Mac is on or awake
 - If your Mac was off or sleeping, any commands you sent from your phone are processed automatically when it comes back online
-- `config.json` is excluded from Git — never share your token publicly
+- `config.json` is excluded from Git, do on your own.